Surface Fluctuating Hydrodynamics Methods for the Drift-Diffusion Dynamics of Particles and Microstructures within Curved Fluid Interfaces: Introduction

 \section{Introduction}

-Many soft matter systems involve inclusion particles or other microstructures with hydrodynamic interactions mediated through curved fluid interfaces~\cite{Fuller2012,HonerkampSmith2013,Bassereau2011}.
-This includes the motions of proteins within lipid bilayer membranes~\cite{Alberts2007,HonerkampSmith2013,AtzbergerBassereau2014,Ando2010}, surfactants and contaminants in bubble interfaces~\cite{LealFeng1997,LealStone1990}, transport in soap films~\cite{Kellay2017,Kornek2010}, and recent systems with nanoparticles or colloids embedded in fluid interfaces~\cite{StebeCurvatureRodAssemblyPNAS2011, Lee2016,AbbottColloidDroplets2014, Vlahovska2016,Choi2011,Bresme2007,DesernoMuellerGuven2005}.
+Soft materials can exhibit rich mechanical responses arising from curved fluid interfaces that mediate interactions between immersed particles and other microstructures~\cite{Fuller2012,HonerkampSmith2013,Bassereau2011}.
+This includes protein interactions within lipid bilayer membranes~\cite{Alberts2007,HonerkampSmith2013, AtzbergerBassereau2014,Ando2010}, surfactants and contaminants in bubble interfaces~\cite{LealFeng1997,LealStone1990}, transport in soap films~\cite{Kellay2017,Kornek2010}, and recent systems with nanoparticles or colloids embedded in fluid interfaces~\cite{StebeCurvatureRodAssemblyPNAS2011, Lee2016,AbbottColloidDroplets2014,Dominguez2018, Vlahovska2016,Choi2011,Bresme2007,DesernoMuellerGuven2005}.
 Related hydrodynamic and curvature mediated phenomena also play an important role in biology and physiology, including transport of surfactants in lung alveoli~\cite{Hermans2015,SquiresManikantan2017} or in cell mechanics~\cite{Mogilner2018,Chou2010,Powers2002}.
 We develop general approaches to model and simulate the collective drift-diffusion dynamics of particles and other microstructures embedded within curved two-dimensional fluid interfaces.
-At small length and time scales, thermal fluctuations also play an important role.
+At small length and time scales, our methods also allow for capturing the roles of fluctuations arising from active microstructures and from thermal effects~\cite{Saintillan2018,Reichl1997,Bird1987,Bresme2007,Cai1995}.

-We develop methods for curved surfaces building on our prior works on stochastic immersed boundary methods and fluctuating hydrodynamics methods~\cite{AtzbergerSIB2007,AtzbergerSELM2011,AtzbergerSoftMatter2016}.
+We develop methods for curved surfaces building on our prior work on stochastic immersed boundary methods and fluctuating hydrodynamics methods~\cite{AtzbergerSIB2007,AtzbergerSELM2011,AtzbergerSoftMatter2016}.
 We also draw on our recent work on developing approaches for deterministic incompressible hydrodynamic flows on curved surfaces~\cite{AtzbergerGrossHydro2018,GrossAtzbergerGMLSHydro2019}.
-Here, we address how to introduce the spontaneous thermal fluctuations and handle the associated drift-diffusive dynamics of microstructures both in the inertial regime and the quasi-steady regime for the hydrodynamics.
-We develop theory and computational methods that capture for the fluctuations the correlations arising from the hydrodynamic coupling within the curved fluid interface and from the traction stresses with the flows of the surrounding bulk fluids.
+Here, we address how to introduce the spontaneous thermal fluctuations and handle the associated drift-diffusive dynamics of microstructures both for hydrodynamics in the inertial regime and the overdamped quasi-steady regime.
+We develop theory and computational methods that capture for the fluctuations the correlations arising from the hydrodynamic coupling within the curved fluid interface and from the traction stresses with the flows of surrounding bulk fluids.